Mazunte, Oaxaca Mexico | A Tranquil Beach Town

 You can take this tour any time of year, but the only chance for seeing whales is roughly mid-November through the end of February.
 Otherwise, there’s still an opportunity to swim and snorkel with wild dolphins and sea turtles.
 You can find a tour in Mazunte near the beach or go whale watching in Puerto Escondido.

 Traveling to Oaxaca City next?
-Check out San Jose del Pacifico, a town known for magic mushrooms and mountains located between the coast and the city.
+Discover San Jose del Pacifico, a town known for magic mushrooms and mountains located between the coast and the city.

-6. Go on an Eco-Tour at Playa La Ventanilla
+5. Go on an Eco-Tour in La Ventanilla

 A small wave washes over the sand at Playa Ventanilla where palm trees line the beach among a few houses.